 On June 22, 2024, the Company entered into an extension agreement with Platinum Capital Partners Inc. to extend the maturity date of the Platinum convertible note to June 22, 2025.
-In consideration for entering into the extension agreement, the Company agreed to issue to Platinum 232,360 shares of common stock.
+In consideration for entering into the extension agreement, the Company issued to Platinum 232,360 shares of common stock in payment of all interest and extension fees through June 22, 2025.